A BEGINNER'S GUIDE TO ROASTING YOUR OWN COFFEE

 Remember, this is just a primer to home roasting!
 We'll explain more later, and there are tons of nuances, but here is the basic outline of the four main stages of roasting coffee.

-During this first stage, the majority of the bean's moisture is being driven off.
+During this first stage, the majority of the bean's moisture is being driven off (most green beans are about 10-12% moisture before roasting).
 At the end of this stage, the bean's sugars begin to cook and undergo changes.
 When the beans have dried, they become yellow in color and emit a grassy, earthy smell.

 2. CARAMELIZATION & ACID DEVELOPMENT

-In this stage, the beans continue from their yellow color to a brown.
-They emit a bready smell if you've done it right.
+In this stage, the beans will just start to brown.
+They will emit a bready smell if you've done it right.
 At the end of this stage many reactions begin, and the beans start giving off steam and CO2.

 3. FIRST CRACK